maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

-📘 Task 4 – Python Libraries & Packaging
+📘 TASK 4 – PYTHON LIBRARIES & PACKAGING
-🔰 Introduction
+🔰 INTRODUCTION

-This task is part of Week 1 Python assignments.
-It focuses on learning how to build clean, modular, and production-ready Python projects.
+This task is part of Week 1 Python assignments and focuses on learning how to build clean, modular, and production-ready Python projects.

-The main purpose of this task is to help learners understand how real-world Python projects are structured.
+The main purpose of this task is to help learners understand how real-world Python projects are structured using:
-It introduces important concepts such as:

 Modules